-Workflow analytics is enabled in Vantage Enterprise Control and Master Control licenses.
+Workflow analytics an optional, licensed feature in Workflow Designer, and requires a Reporting and Analytics license.
 Workflow analytics enables you to visually analyze workflows and job history to identify problems and improve overall system performance.

-In Vantage Workflow Designer, workflow analytics enables you to view jobs (based on the job history currently in the domain database) on a case-by-case basis to:
+In Workflow Designer, workflow analytics enables you to view jobs (based on the job history currently in the domain database) on a case-by-case basis to:

-- Identify performance bottlenecks by action in a workflow - Analyze workflow execution as a result of decisions in a workflow - Visualize the progress of multiple jobs submitted to a single workflow - Rank workflows and actions, based on processing time consumption.
+- · Identify performance bottlenecks by action in a workflow - Analyze workflow execution as a result of decisions in a workflow - · Visualize the progress of multiple jobs submitted to a single workflow - Rank workflows and actions, based on processing time consumption.